fdilke/bewl/bewl2/done-todo.md

 - expunge @targetName, no one is using Java to access this
 - disentangle mask[]/sillyMask[] which should be a pure type operation
 - enumerate morphisms
+- abstract code used for suits into withEnum ; remap the Direction code via this

 # TODO
 - permutations, deep property of FinSet from card trick?